Global Entrepreneurship Week 2014 was marked by over 140 countries around the world and by Israel between 16-23.11/2014.

 Kaplan school in Petah Tikva was the first school in Israel to take part in Global Entrepreneurship Week in 2010, and it has since become a tradition.

 During Global Entrepreneurship Week 2014 many entrepreneurs visited Kaplan school and shared their experiences with the students.
 In addition, the school's staff ran various workshops and activities, all related to self-empowerment and entrepreneurship.

 The week wrapped up with a school-wide ceremony and the parents, neighbors of the school, and educators in the city were invited.

 At the end of the ceremony, 6th-grade students began a unique project for the Schneider Children's Hospital.
 Read about the project Happy is Healthy.

-Read more about all of the events at Kaplan school in the booklet that was made especially for the week: Kaplan school, Global Entrepreneurship Week 2014
+All of the events at Kaplan school were written in the booklet that was made especially for the week.

 Guest Entrepreneurs Share Their Experience with Students